-With all four build alternatives utilizing the same design, the primary variables between the alternatives are related to the varying levels demand management, ranging from little to no management (GP Lane) to high levels of management (HOT 3+ & TOLL).
-Travel performance of the build alternatives includes the majority of the measurable differentiators; however, differentiators in social/economic impacts, environmental impacts, costs and revenues, where applicable, were considered in a quantitative comparison of alternatives as an aid in selecting a Preferred Alternative.
-Both rank (ordinal) scoring and ratio scoring were used as explained below.
+With all four build alternatives utilizing the same design, the primary variables between the alternatives are related to the varying levels of demand management, ranging from little to no management (GP Lane) to high levels of management (HOT 3+ & TOLL).
+Travel performance of the build alternatives includes most of the measurable differentiators; however, differentiators in social/economic impacts, environmental impacts, costs, and revenues, where applicable, were considered in a quantitative comparison of alternatives as an aid in selecting a Preferred Alternative.
+Both rank (ordinal) scoring and ratio scoring were used, as explained below.

-Rank (Ordinal) and Ratio Scoring: To objectively evaluate and compare the performance and impacts of four build alternatives the Round 3 Travel performance results for the four build alternatives were scored two ways:
+Rank (Ordinal) and Ratio Scoring: To objectively evaluate and compare the performance and impacts of the four build alternatives, the Round 3 travel performance results for the four build alternatives were scored two ways:

-• Rank (Ordinal) Score: Sixteen performance and impact measures were given a numerical rank of 1 to 4 by alternative, with 1 being the worst and 4 being the best for each of the criteria, and with a maximum possible 64 points for each alternative.
+• Rank (Ordinal) Score: Sixteen (16) performance and impact measures were given a numerical rank of 1 to 4 by alternative, with 1 being the worst and 4 being the best for each of the criteria, and with a maximum possible 64 points for each alternative.
 This was the same scoring approach as was used in Round 2.

-• Ratio Score: The same sixteen measures were given a proportional score based on a scale of 0 to 100 by alternative, with 0 being the worst and 100 being the best for each of the criteria, and with a maximum 1,600 possible points for each alternative.
+• Ratio Score: The same 16 measures were given a proportional score based on a scale of 0 to 100 by alternative, with 0 being the worst and 100 being the best for each of the criteria, and with a maximum 1,600 possible points for each alternative.
 Each criterion was scored between 0 and 100 in proportion to the worst performer (assigned 0) and best performer (assigned 100).
 For example, for the Regional VMT criterion, the worst performance was by the GP Lane Alternative at 151,380 miles (assigned a score of 0) and the best performance was by the HOT 3+ & TOLL Alternative at 33,774 miles (assigned a score of 100).
 For the purposes of project scoring, the HOT 3+ Alternative, with a Regional VMT performance of 52,211 miles, was assigned a proportional score of 84 for that criterion.
 The total score of the alternative is the sum of the individual criteria scores.

-Environmental Factors: The differences in air quality measures for the build alternatives are generally under one percent, better or worse, than the No Build Alternative and are not distinguishing differences.
-The differences in affected noise receptors among build alternatives are slightly different, at 220 to 230 receptors exceeding the NAC criteria.
-It is noted that a substantial length of the project would be eligible for noise barriers as mitigation under the four build alternatives, and that "benefitted receptor" stakeholders participated in a viewpoints solicitation process favoring the building of noise barriers in forty-six (46) of sixty-three (63) potential locations.
+Environmental Factors: The differences in air quality measures for the build alternatives are generally under 1 percent, better or worse, than the No Build Alternative and are not distinguishing differences.
+The differences in affected noise receptors among build alternatives are slightly different, at 220 to 230 receptors approaching, meeting or exceeding the NAC criteria.
+It is noted that a substantial length of the project would be eligible for noise barriers as mitigation under the four build alternatives, and that "benefited receptor" stakeholders participated in a viewpoints solicitation process favoring the building of noise barriers in 46 of 63 potential locations.
 With the identical project footprints for the four build alternatives, there are virtually no differences between natural resource impacts.
-0.031 acres of de minimis Section 4(f) direct impacts are anticipated for any of the build alternatives.
-Potential effects to Section 106 properties are anticipated to be minor, undifferentiated between the build alternatives, and generally limited to indirect impacts, which will be reported in the FEIS.
-Due to the lack of differentiation in environmental impacts for air quality, natural resources, park and recreation and historic resources among the build alternatives and in comparison to the 2040 No Build Alternative, the number of noise receptors was the only environmental factor included in the scoring.
+0.031 acre of de minimis Section 4(f) permanent use and 0.137 acre temporary use are anticipated for any of the build alternatives.
+No direct physical impacts or indirect visual or noise effects to Section 106 properties would result from the four build alternatives.
+The IDOT developed enhancements to the NHL, Columbus Park are common to each of the build alternatives and would have no adverse effect to Columbus Park.
+Due to the lack of differentiation in environmental impacts for air quality, natural resources, parks and recreation, and historic resources among the build alternatives and in comparison to the 2040 No Build Alternative, the number of noise receptors was the only environmental factor included in the scoring.